Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Conclusion

 \section{Conclusion}

-We have investigated the orbital dynamics of black holes immersed in ULDM solitons and identified the physical mechanism that drives stone skipping \cite{wang2022}, which leads to long-lived quasi-periodic variations in the orbital radius of the black holes.
-We do this by using an eigenmode decomposition and perturbation theory \cite{zagorac2022} to show that this behavior is tightly correlated with a dipole-like excitation of the soliton.
-Simulations with mode-filtered backgrounds confirm that dipole modes are both necessary and sufficient to trigger stone skipping.
-The result is a dynamical regime in which the soliton backreaction is a central ingredient of the orbital evolution~\cite{boey2024, wang2022}.
+We have investigated the orbital dynamics of black holes immersed in ULDM solitons and identified a mechanism for stone skipping~\cite{wang2022}, in which the orbital radius undergoes long-lived quasi-periodic rebounds after an initial inspiral.
+Using an eigenmode decomposition and perturbation-theory framework~\cite{zagorac2022}, we find that this behaviour is tightly correlated with a dipole-like excitation of the soliton.
+Radial modes and higher multipoles do not reproduce the large repeated rebounds, while adding the dipole sector does.
+The fully coupled seeded-binary further shows that the rebound can occur without inserting the empirical drag term used in the reduced diagnostic model.

-We developed a semi-analytic model that captures the essential physics.
-Mapping the dynamics near a reference circular orbit onto a forced oscillator shows that the time-dependent dipole modes yield a periodic driving term while dynamical friction leads to dissipation.
-Within this framework stone skipping arises when the forcing contains frequency support close to the orbital (or epicyclic) frequency and the system enters a resonance window in which energy transfer from the excited soliton to the orbit overcomes the secular damping.
+We developed a semi-analytic model that captures the essential physics in a restricted near-circular regime.
+Mapping the dynamics near a reference circular orbit onto a forced oscillator shows that the time-dependent dipole modes yield a periodic driving term while damping supplies dissipation.
+Within this interpretive framework, stone skipping arises when the forcing contains frequency support close to the orbital or epicyclic frequency and the system enters a resonance window in which energy transfer from the excited soliton to the orbit overcomes the secular damping.
+The model is not a calibrated replacement for the fully coupled Schr\"odinger-Poisson calculation, but it explains why the dipole phase and frequency content are dynamically important.

-Our results make it clear that dynamical friction in ULDM cannot always be treated as a quasi-static Chandrasekhar-type drag with a slowly varying Coulomb logarithm~\cite{chandrasekhar1943,chandrasekhar1943a} as the coherent soliton response generates time-dependent forces and feedback effects not captured within this approximation~\cite{lancaster2020, hui2017}.
-Interestingly, this dipole-driven mechanism has an analogue in classical stellar dynamics where the $\ell=1$ response of has previously been recognized as a source of weakly damped oscillations, or seiche modes that can significantly affect orbital decay~\cite{weinberg1989, weinberg1994, weinberg2023}.
-Our findings extend this picture to the wave-mechanical context of ULDM where the coherent condensate can potentially make these resonances more pronounced than in their collisionless counterparts.
+Our results show that ULDM orbital decay cannot always be reduced to a quasi-static Chandrasekhar-type drag with a slowly varying Coulomb logarithm~\cite{chandrasekhar1943,chandrasekhar1943a}.
+The coherent soliton response can generate time-dependent forces and feedback effects that are outside such a local prescription~\cite{lancaster2020, hui2017}.
+Interestingly, this dipole-driven mechanism has an analogue in classical stellar dynamics, where the $\ell=1$ response has previously been recognized as a source of weakly damped oscillations, or seiche modes, that can significantly affect orbital decay~\cite{weinberg1989, weinberg1994, weinberg2023}.
+Our findings extend this picture to the wave-mechanical context of ULDM, where the coherent condensate can make such resonant responses especially clear in idealized simulations.